Tornedalians: Religion and beliefs

 Cross commemorating the old church of Särkilaksi (Särkilax), first raised in the late 1400s, which was destroyed during the ice discharge of 1615.

-Christianity first gained a foothold in the region in the 1400's.
-By the 1600's it had come to be the dominant religion displacing earlier pagan beliefs.
-Many pagan beliefs would continue throughout the christianisation and afterwards.
+Christianity first gained a foothold in the region in the 1400s.
+By the 1600s it had come to be the dominant religion displacing earlier pagan beliefs.
+Many pagan beliefs continued throughout the christianisation and afterwards.
 Jopmel/Jobmel was a key figure in Tornedalian beliefs, along with figures such as Hiisi, Perhana, Veen neiti, Jatuni, and others.
 According to traditional beliefs, a saivo is a special kind of holy "double-bottomed" lake which can act as a portal to the land of the dead.
 The jänkkäsilmä (lit. 'eye of the bog') was a similarly holy feature in nature, which could likewise transport a person to the other life or through time.

 The noita, the same as the Sámi noaidi, was a traditional shaman.
-During the 1600s and 1700s when Christianity became dominant in Meänmaa the noita largely lost his importance as a religious figure and became primarily a keeper of traditional medical knowledge.
+During the 1600s and 1700s when Christianity became dominant in Torne Valley the noita largely lost his importance as a religious figure and became primarily a keeper of traditional medical knowledge.

-A significant religious shift would come to Meänmaa in the mid-1800s when the Swedish priest Lars Levi Læstadius began preaching his beliefs in the area.
+A significant religious shift would come to Torne Valley in the mid-1800s when the Swedish priest Lars Levi Læstadius began preaching his beliefs in the area.
 Læstadius spoke Sami but had no knowledge of Meänkieli when he first came to the area in the 1820s.
 While he first attempted to communicate via the Finnish he had learnt from a book, though he soon found that the local speech was rather different from "proper Finnish" and thus resolved to learn the language first-hand, travelling between different homes and villages and talking to many citizens.
-Læstadius gained great popularity in Meänmaa, though especially in his earlier years his devout belief in temperance caused trouble.
+Læstadius gained great popularity in Torne Valley, though especially in his earlier years his devout belief in temperance caused trouble.
 When he died in 1861, Johan Raattamaa took up the mantle as spiritual leader of the movement.
 After his death in 1899 the movement splintered, though Læstadianism remains an important part of much of Tornedalian society.

-During the 1930s, the Korpela Movement gripped Meänmaa.
+During the 1930s, the Korpela Movement gripped Torne Valley.
 It taught that God would soon make a crystal bridge to Palestine where a utopia would be established.
 The movement was much more lenient with the consumption of alcohol and extramarital sexual relations.
 It became popular with lantalaiset.
-The movement's heyday came to an end in 1939/1940 when the last of its preachers were jailed but its beliefs have had a lasting impact in Meänmaa.
+The movement's heyday came to an end in 1939/1940 when the last of its preachers were jailed but its beliefs have had a lasting impact in Torne Valley.

 Liikutukset is an important practice of Tornedalian/Kven Læstadianism.
 The word roughly translates as 'movements' and involves moving about in a state of religious ecstasy often involving hopping, clapping, dancing, shouting praise, singing and similar activities.